How is Fault Determined for Car Accident Claims

 However, your employer is less likely to bear responsibility if you were driving for personal reasons or beyond the scope of your work duties.

-Lodging an Insurance Claim
+CTP Insurance Claim Process

 and Seeking Compensation